mawro69/mycv/index.md

 • Then the pipeline will be implemented on biodiversity data of the Guyanese forest for data of which we have all the taxonomic information (order, species, genera, families).
-• Finally, I will be interested in comparing the classification via SBM and another unsupervised learning method which is the hierarchical classification.
+• Finally, I will be interested in comparing the classification via SBM and another unsupervised learning method which is the hierarchical classifi cation.
 For this, we will take the same set of data, on Guyanese trees on which, we will make classifications to find the different taxa belonging to different taxonomic levels.
 Then we will calculate the contingency tables in order to compare our two methods and the botanical reality.